SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Anuraag Bhatnagar

-Thank you everyone.
-And this being the first call for the new year, once again I wish you and your families a very happy new year.
+Thank you, everyone.
+And this being the first call for the new year, once again, I wish you and your family a very happy new year.
 We are extremely happy with the performance and especially thank all our associates who are striving ceaselessly to deliver our commitment to excellence and these phenomenal performances quarter after quarter.
-And as India continues to grow the focus on luxury, we definitely believe that we are very well positioned voice for the next few quarters as well.
+And as India continues to grow the focus on luxury, we definitely believe that we are very well poised for the next few quarters as well.
 Thank you all.

 Operator